Knoxville Field Office (KFO)

 The Knoxville Field Office (KFO), serves as the Regulatory Authority in Tennessee.
 KFO is responsible for permitting, inspection, and enforcement actions in Tennessee, North Carolina, and Georgia.
 KFO includes the Field Oversight Branch (KFO) in the Big Stone Gap Area of Virginia.

 The Surface Mining Control and Reclamation Act of 1977 (SMCRA) created the Office of Surface Mining Reclamation and Enforcement (OSMRE) in the Department of the Interior.
-SMCRA provides authority to OSMRE to oversee the implementation of and provide Federal funding for State regulatory programs that have been approved by OSM as meeting the minimum standards specified by SMCRA.
-The Act also provides authority for OSM to implement a Federal regulatory program in the States without approved regulatory programs.
-In Tennessee, OSM implemented the Federal regulatory program in October 1984 when the State repealed its surface mining law.
-OSM also has regulatory authority responsibilities for surface coal mining activities in the states of Georgia and North Carolina since they never adopted an approved State program under SMCRA.
+SMCRA provides authority to OSMRE to oversee the implementation of and provide Federal funding for state regulatory programs that have been approved by OSMRE as meeting the minimum standards specified by SMCRA.
+The Act also provides authority for OSMRE to implement a Federal regulatory program in states without approved regulatory programs.
+In Tennessee, OSMRE implemented the Federal regulatory program in October 1984 when the State repealed its surface mining law.
+OSMRE also has regulatory authority responsibilities for surface coal mining activities in the states of Georgia and North Carolina because they never adopted approved state programs under SMCRA.

 Specific responsibilities of KFO include: